jrmilks74/KetSDA_financial/README.md

-# KetSDA_financial
+# KetSDA Financial Overview
-This is a R Shiny app developed to forecast tithe, operating income, and operating expenses for Kettering Adventist Church.
-This app graphs existing time series data for each category, then forecasts expected near-future (1-5 years) changes in each.
+This R Shiny app was developed to forecast tithes, operating income, and operating expenses for Kettering Adventist Church.
+This app graphs existing time series data for each category as seasonal and linear graphs, then forecasts expected near-future (12 months) changes in each.